 Julia Ingram

-Julia Ingram is an Abrams Journalism Fellow joining FRONTLINE after graduating with a master’s degree in data journalism from Columbia University’s Graduate School of Journalism in August 2022.
+Julia Ingram was a 2022-2023 Abrams Journalism Fellow joining FRONTLINE after graduating with a master’s degree in data journalism from Columbia University’s Graduate School of Journalism in August 2022.
 As a student, she reported data-driven stories on ADHD patients left hanging after the decline of a mental health app and on independent pharmacy closures in parts of New York already lacking primary care services.

 Before studying at Columbia, Ingram graduated from Stanford University with a bachelor’s degree in English.
 At Stanford, she wrote and edited for the student newspaper, The Stanford Daily, and worked on a collaborative data collection effort with Big Local News.
 She has also interned on The Washington Post’s data team, in NBC News’ investigative unit and on the Miami Herald’s breaking news desk.